 “While the U.S. houses less than 5 percent of the world’s population, the country has approximately 35-50 percent of civilian-owned guns worldwide, according to the Council on Foreign Relations.”

 Americans purchase 10 billion rounds of ammunition EACH YEAR.
 That’s 10,000,000,000, which is umm…a lot.

 AKA Crapplebee’s.
 Thankfully these do not seem to exist anywhere but the United States.
 If they do we don’t want to know about it.
 Makes us rest easier at night knowing that this chain “restaurant” isn’t spreading around the globe.

 India, Nepal, Bolivia, Guatemala, Panama – What do these countries all have in common?
 Cheap antibiotics, for one.
 And not just cheap for tourists with money, but really cheap for almost everyone.
 We pay a premium for “brand name” drugs in the USA while the developing world uses the (just as effective) generic variety.
 Hmmmm.
 We’ll spare you the diatribe and won’t rant about pharmaceutical companies here.

 Meters vs yards.
 100 centimeters vs 36 inches.
 Kilograms vs Pounds.
 100 grams vs 16 ounces.
 Kilometer vs mile.
 1000 meters vs 5280 feet.
-Why did we have to pick the complicated system???
+Why did we always seem to pick the more complicated system???